larswik/IFC-Specification/IFC4x3/Properties/c/CuContent_0arger_T9BI8SOL5EIy2u7/Documentation.md

 Content of Copper.
-The unit must be defined in IfcPropertySingleValue.Unit.
+The unit must be defined in _'IfcPropertySingleValue_._Unit'_.